nextapps-de/mikado/README.md

 ## Rules and Conventions

+There is just a single convention you always need to keep in mind:

-> Every template has to provide **one single root** as the outer bound.
-This is a convention based on the concept of Mikado.
+> **Every template has to provide **one single root element** as the outer boundary.**

 Instead of doing this in a template: